top of page

 Brainspotting has a neurophysiological effect in the midbrain - i.e. there where stress and trauma are stored emotionally and physically.
 It causes processing in deep brain structures.

 A specialist article was published on this in 2013.
-"Brainspotting: Recruiting the midbrain for accessing and healing sensorimotor memories of traumatic activation," authored by Frank Corrigan and David Grand. he is underthis externallinkaccessible.
+"Brainspotting: Recruiting the midbrain for accessing and healing sensorimotor memories of traumatic activation," authored by Frank Corrigan and David Grand.
+It is available at this external link.
+Furthermore, you can find a detailed description of Brainspotting in German at Brainspotting Austria under http://brainspottingaustria.com/brainspotting

 4